 “Faculty Special Assignment Compensation Agreements” are designated for faculty work on a project that is performed during non-contract time and requires permission form the appropriate department chair and dean.
 A “Faculty Special Assignment Compensation Agreement” must be written for the fair value of faculty time commitment (based upon amount of time expected to be spent), with specific deliverables, and a deadline for completion.
 The Agreement is completed and approved following standard District procedures.

 The “Faculty Special Assignment Compensation Agreement” must be filled out completely, including approvals, prior to the work being done.

-Payment will be made to employee after the work is completed and verification is sent to HR.
+The Stipend Payment will be made to employee after the work is completed and verification is sent to HR.
+The PAR form is also required if other payroll on that grant requires a PAR form for payroll documentation.

 FACULTY SPECIAL ASSIGNMENTS

 Faculty who are assigned to do special projects (curriculum development and program activities) outside of their normal contract obligations are required to have a Board-approved Employee Special Compensation Agreement.